NaveenChittimalla/C-Sharp-Fundamentals/README.md

 **.NET Data Provider** provides the classes to connect to a database, to store the data to a database, and to the retrieve the data from a database.

 ### Dataset
-**Dataset** contains one or more data tables that store the data retrieved from the database in application memory on the server disk.
-Then, the application can manipulate or transform the data in the data tables.
+**Dataset** contains one or more data tables that store the data retrieved from the database in application memory on the server disk and the database connection is closed.
+Then, the application can manipulate or transform the in-memory data in the data tables.
+This is referred to as a disconnected data architecture.
+More about this in the coming sections.